PTE Academic · current format

 Mock test questions.

-Yes — completely free right now.
-Every full-length mock, all 20 section tests and the 220-question practice bank are free, with no card.
+Yes, free right now.
+Every full-length mock, all 40 section tests and the 220-question practice bank are free, with no card.
 We just ask for your email at the end so we can send your full scored report.

-Yes — all 22 current task types, ~2h15m, and a Pearson-style interface: top-right countdown, Next-only navigation, the 3-state recording box and audio that plays once.
+Yes — updated for the August 2025 PTE Academic format.
+All 22 current task types, about 2 hours, and a Pearson-style interface: top-right countdown, Next-only navigation, the 3-state recording box and audio that plays once.
 The point is face-validity so your practice transfers.

-Speaking is scored on content, fluency and pronunciation the way Pearson's Versant engine works; writing on content, form, grammar, vocabulary and structure.
-We show how each score is computed — no black box.
+Speaking is scored on content, oral fluency and pronunciation, the same traits Pearson's automated marker uses; writing on content, form, grammar, vocabulary and structure.
+We show how each score is computed, no black box.

 Yes.
 Take a full-length mock or a single section (e.g. Speaking) when you only need to drill one skill.